algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Cons**

 - dApp logic is more complex (need to load boxes)
+- Retrieving data from algod is harder (N+1 requests for N boxes, rather than 1 call to get all global storage values)

 ### Preferred option

 Option T2 - Global storage.

 Having the ability to have a verifiably authentic tamperproof record of the result is a really powerful feature that aligns well to the stated principles.
-The global storage option allows for a lot of simplicity in how that is handled.
+The global storage option allows for a lot of simplicity in how that is handled and retrieved.

 ### Selected option

 Option T3 - Box storage.

 Given the goal is to have something that is flexible for future requirements using box storage yields a lot more flexibility in the number of questions / options that can be catered for.
+There is a downside in how easy the data is to retrieve though so it's possible this decision may be revisited.

 ## Capability: Recording the result